bobozaur/dbus-cec/README.md

 # dbus-cec

-Library for creating daemons to control HDMI-CEC devices over DBus.
+Library for creating daemons to control HDMI-CEC devices over D-Bus.

 The daemon exposes a D-Bus service to control the power state of a connected HDMI-CEC device.